planet-lia/planetization-docs/content/game-rules.md

 Units can battle opponent units in two ways.

 - **If two opponent units meet in space** they deal each other the damage in a size of their attack.
-Note that warrior units have 2x attack and defence than worker units and are thus much better for fighting.
+Note that warrior units have 2x attack and defence of worker units and are thus much better for fighting.
-- **If a unit lands on a planet owned by opponent units** it battles one opponent unit at a time by dealing it damage in the size of it's `attack * 0.8` (opponent units have home planet advantage) and receiving damage in size of opponent unit's attack.
+- **If a unit lands on a planet owned by opponent units** it battles one opponent unit on that planet at a time by dealing it damage in the size of it's `attack * 0.8` (opponent units have home court advantage) and receiving damage in size of opponent unit's `attack`.
-If it kills the opponent unit it starts battling another one until it dies or no opponent units are left on the planet, in which case it takes it over.
+If it kills the opponent unit it starts battling another unit on a planet until it dies or no opponent units are left on the planet, in which case it takes it over.
+Unit first battles warrior opponent units on that planet and when there are no warrior units it starts battling worker units.

 ## Bot restrictions